 To do this, go into the video that you would like to view, then select the icon in the bottom right corner.
 This will launch the video on the home screen, where you can start doing something else simultaneously.
 Tapping on the video will bring up the ‘X’ to close it.

 Remote wipe your phone with remote control

-The Galaxy S3 is really loved, as mentioned in the intro, which may lead to more people wanting to steal it unfortunately.
-In order to locate the device as well as make sure that no one gets your private and personal information, you can perform a complete wipe of your phone’s data remotely.
-You need to have preemptively signed up for your Samsung account and set up a password, which you can do from your phone when you are initially setting it up.
+The Galaxy S3 may be old, but it remains desirable.
+If someone pinches yours, you can locate the device and make sure that no one gets your private and personal information by performing a complete wipe of your phone’s data remotely.
+You need to have signed up for your Samsung account and set up a password, which you can do from your phone when you are initially setting it up.

-If your phone gets stolen or misplaced, sign on to the Samsung website www.samsungdive.com and here you will be able to locate your mobile phone, lock it, make it ring, forward messages or calls, see call logs, wipe your mobile as well as unlock your screen (the last one is handy if you have forgotten your own lock screen password).
-You can find the current location of your lost device and track its movement over 15 minute intervals for 12 hours, though this could cost you.
+If your phone gets stolen or misplaced, sign in to Samsung's Find My Mobile, which helps you locate your mobile phone, lock it, make it ring, forward messages or calls, see call logs, wipe your mobile as well as unlock your screen (the last one is handy if you have forgotten your own lock screen password).
+You can also find the current location of your lost device and track its movement over 15-minute intervals for 12 hours, though this could cost you.

 Get yourself a Muse

 Want to go for a run or a drive while listening to music, but don’t want to have to drag your smartphone around with you?
 Instead of lugging around your Galaxy S3, grab yourself a Samsung Muse.
 Plug it into your phone and it does the rest, with the aid of a companion app available in the Google Play Store, transferring over music to the pebble shaped device without having to use WiFi or Bluetooth.

 The entire device is also touch-sensitive and all commands are done with light taps.
 Long battery life and an affordable price makes this a must-have accessory for your Galaxy S3.